Ear, Nose and Throat (ENT)

 If patients are referred for hearing loss they may be seen by an audiologist and it is requested that the referrals are marked with Audiologist/ENT to allow them to be seen by both services.

-THS Southern Region: If you would like to discuss concerns regarding an ENT patient's treatment/management, such as medication changes and new please complete ENT Advice Request Form and fax to (03) 6234 9454.
+THS Southern Region: If you would like to discuss concerns regarding an ENT patient's treatment/management, such as medication and new changes, please send a letter with details including your best contact number and times to fax number (03) 6234 9454.
 Within one or two days of receipt the patient's treating Consultant, ENT Registrar or on-call ENT specialist will contact you by phone or fax.

 THS North West Region does not offer a public service.
 See Health Pathways for more information.